-Jagdish temple, Janmashtami Jagdish temple, Janmashtami
+Jagdish temple, Janmashtami Jagdish Temple, Janmashtami

-ramblinarium, jagdish temple, janmashtami Jagdish temple, Janmashtami
+ramblinarium, jagdish temple, janmashtami Jagdish Temple, Janmashtami

 I made my way over at around 7:00/7:30 and joined the dense crowd of spectators.
 I wish I could have somehow made it to one of the many balconies overflowing with onlookers.
 Instead, I found myself a spot where the visibility wasn’t bad and there was actually some room for breathing.
 That changed pretty quickly!
 I rarely go deep into tightly crowded spaces unless I feel I have a very clear path to exit.
 But this seemed like a pretty special opportunity, and I decided to stick it out.